-The big seed company processing works stands out on the farm skyline.
-Some seed companies simply market seed that's grown by others, but the Thorps grow more of the seed they sell than anybody in the seed com business.
+A big seed company processing works stands out on the farm skyline.
+Some seed companies simply market seed that's grown by others, but the Thorps grow more of the seed they sell than anybody in the seed corn business.
 That requires bins and dryers and huskcrs and shellers, and bagging machines and separators, plus warehouses and test plots, even a small fleet of school buses that ferry teenagers to the fields at detasseling time.

-It's fairly easy to get into the farm seed business—there are well over 300 brands of seed com sold in the U.S., most of them mom and pop operations.
+It's fairly easy to get into the farm seed business—there are well over 300 brands of seed corn sold in the U.S., most of them mom and pop operations.
 It isn't easy to get big.
-Seed com alone is well over a billion-dollar-a-year business, and it has attracted international firms (most of them chemical companies like Pfizer, Ciba-Geigy, and Sandoz eager to complement their fertilizer and pesticide business) that bought out many of the old homegrown firms.
+Seed corn alone is well over a billion-dollar-a-year business, and it has attracted international firms (most of them chemical companies like Pfizer, Ciba-Geigy, and Sandoz eager to complement their fertilizer and pesticide business) that bought out many of the old homegrown firms.

-Those firms arc anticipating a revolution in farming, and want to be standing at the top of the barricades when it happens.
+Those big firms arc anticipating a revolution in farming, and want to be standing at the top of the barricades when it happens.
 They have invested in biotech research so heavily that their fiscal officers talk bravely about the "burn rate" of R&D capital.
-Genetic manipulation of corn in the labs promises a better world—well, better for the chemical companies anyway, since they are looking for plants that will be more tolerant of their own weedkillers.
+Genetic manipulation of corn in the labs promises a better world—well, better for the chemical companies anyway, since they are looking for plants that will be more tolerant of their own weed killers.

-The Golden Harvest companies invent a new com variety the old-fashioned way—they grow it.
-Combined, the Golden Harvest companies boast a sizeable research infrastructure—six breeding stations with labs and greenhouses and forty field stations in twelve U.S. states.
+The Golden Harvest companies invent a new corn variety the old-fashioned way—they grow it.
+Combined, the Golden Harvest companies boast a sizable research infrastructure—six breeding stations with labs and greenhouses and forty field stations in twelve U.S. states.
 It includes a winter field station in Chile, where breeders can grow two generations of soybeans during the U.S. winter, speeding the time it takes to get a promising hybrid from the lab into the bag.

 Like most science, plant breeding is a blend of imagination and tedium.
-In what its inhabitants humorously refer to as "the mole hole" in the basement of the Thorp complex, for example, one finds all the arcana of the trade—germination cabinets with grow lights where breeders realize every farmer's dream of controlling the weather, cold storage vaults in which germ plasm from around the globe is stored, and thousands of paper packets into which have been placed the seeds (whose genetic provenance has been meticulously noted) scheduled for field tests.
+In what its inhabitants humorously refer to as "the mole hole" in the basement of the Thorp complex, for example, one finds all the arcana of the trade—germination cabinets with grow lights (where breeders realize every farmer's dream of controlling the weather), cold storage vaults in which germ plasm from around the globe is stored, and thousands of paper packets into which have been placed the seeds (whose genetic provenance has been meticulously noted) scheduled for field tests.

 Designing the perfect plant is not cheap.
-A com breeder is entitled to brag if he manages to develop one commercially profitable hybrid out of every thousand tries.
+A corn breeder is entitled to brag if he manages to develop one commercially profitable hybrid out of every thousand tries.
 As another Golden Harvest owner says, good breeders are a different kind of person.

 The Golden Harvest cooperative system means that each company can offer locally adapted seeds while still enjoying the improvements otherwise possible only with large, centralized breeding operations.
 That kind of R&D effort is essential to long-term viability in a business in which the demand for innovation is the only thing that never changes.